-Copyright: © 2021 by the author.
+Copyright: © 2021 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses /by/4.0/). configuration of companies very much oriented towards the cult of efficiency (doing more with less) and consider knowledge not as an end but as a means (an instrument susceptible to economic added value).
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). knowledge not as an end but as a means (an instrument susceptible to economic added value).
 The entrepreneurial culture that brought greater freedom and autonomy also led to greater control and verticalization of the organization [2-4].
 The effect on universities has led to a shift in the organization from horizontal to vertical models often resulting from legislative changes in the legal regime of institutions., This has caused perplexity among teachers and even leaders, and it has also caused some resistance due to the impact on institutional organization (grouping and concentration/merger of traditional departments and institutes in the name of a certain concept of efficiency reinforced by the imposition of internal and external evaluation mechanisms) and on the redirection of research (from basic to applied) [5,6].